scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Commenting-conventions-in-style-guidelines-style-checkers/index.md

 ---
 Title: Comparison of commenting conventions covered by style guidelines and tools
 ---
+#Comparison of commenting conventions covered by style guidelines and tools
 #Introduction
 Code comments are written in natural language and their syntax is neither imposed by a programming language's grammar nor checked by its compiler.
 Therefore, writing consistent comments across projects is a major concern.
 To motivate developers to write consistent and readable comments, various communities provide coding style guidelines, including, amongst others, naming conventions, formatting conventions, and commenting conventions.